Managing Information Overload - How to Navigate the Digital Flood

 Three Signs of Information Overload

-You can identify information overload through these signs: first, consuming information yet feeling like nothing sticks; second, a persistent anxiety about missing something (FOMO); third, the paradox of finding decisions harder the more information you gather.
-If these resonate, it's time to reassess your relationship with information.
+You can identify information overload through these signs: first, consuming information yet feeling like nothing sticks - you spend thirty minutes scrolling but you can't recall what you saw; second, a persistent anxiety about missing something (FOMO); third, the paradox of finding decisions harder the more information you gather, overlapping with the "paradox of choice" where too many options paralyze decision-making.
+If these resonate, it is time to reassess your relationship with information.

 Four Techniques for Filtering Information